-After gaining experience in state legislatures and on the campaign trail, women Members were well positioned to improve their standing in Congress.
-Their growing electoral success created opportunities for women to have a more prominent role on significant congressional committees that bolstered their ability to participate on a given policy.42
+After gaining experience in state legislatures and on the campaign trail, women Members often entered Congress with significant policy credentials.
+This created opportunities for women on powerful congressional committees and facilitated their ability to draft legislation and influence debate.71

-Women’s ability to secure better committee posts was most dramatic in the Senate, where the number of women serving simultaneously in the chamber increased from two to 20 between 1981 and 2016.
-There were a number of “firsts.”
-Most notably, Nancy Kassebaum of Kansas served on four committees to which women previously had not been assigned: Budget (1979), Foreign Relations (1977), Environment and Public Works (1977), and Select Intelligence (1979).
-In 1977 Maryon Allen of Alabama, a widow who served a brief portion of her late husband’s term, was the first woman assigned to the influential Senate Judiciary Committee.
-The first women to serve a full term on that panel were Dianne Feinstein of California and Carol Moseley-Braun of Illinois.
+The ability to secure better committee posts was perhaps most dramatic in the Senate, where, between 1981 and 2020, the number of women serving simultaneously in the chamber increased from two to 26.
+This generation of Senators established several firsts.
+Most notably, Nancy Landon Kassebaum of Kansas served on four committees to which women previously had not been assigned: Foreign Relations (1977), Environment and Public Works (1977), Budget (1979), and Select Intelligence (1979).
+In 1977 Maryon Pittman Allen of Alabama, a widow who served a brief portion of her late husband’s term, was the first woman assigned to the influential Senate Judiciary Committee.
+The first women to serve full terms on that panel were Dianne Feinstein of California and Carol Moseley-Braun of Illinois.
 Moseley-Braun was also the first woman to serve on the powerful Senate Finance Committee (1993).
-As recently as 1997, Patty Murray of Washington became the first woman to serve on the Veterans’ Affairs Committee; by comparison, the House Veterans’ Affairs committee had for decades been a popular assignment for women Representatives.
-As in the House, the most common committee assignments for women in the Senate—Armed Services; Banking, Housing, and Urban Affairs; Commerce; Budget; Appropriations; Energy and Natural Resources; Foreign Relations; and Health, Education, Labor, and Pensions—reflected American women’s expanded participation in the workplace, in the military, and in the formulation of foreign policy.
+As recently as 1997, Patty Murray of Washington became the first woman to serve on the Veterans’ Affairs Committee.
+As in the House, the most common committee assignments for women in the Senate—Appropriations; Armed Services; Banking, Housing, and Urban Affairs; Budget; Commerce; Energy and Natural Resources; Foreign Relations; and Health, Education, Labor, and Pensions—reflected the reality that more women had joined the workforce, served in the military, and were experts in foreign policy.

-43For instance, by the 114th Congress (2015–2017), 10 women served on the Appropriations Committee (19.6 percent of its membership), and 11 women held seats on the Energy and Commerce Committee (20.8 percent).
+72For instance, by the 116th Congress (2019–2021), 19 women served on the Appropriations Committee (36 percent of its membership), and 18 women held seats on the Education and Labor Committee (36 percent).
 The terrorist attacks of September 11, 2001, also changed the way Congress did business.
 A Select Committee on Homeland Security was created in the 108th Congress and was later made permanent in the 109th Congress.
-By the 114th Congress, this panel had seven women Members (24 percent).
+By the 116th Congress, this panel had 11 women Members (35 percent).